Language selection

 Also valuable at the early stages of market research are the Canadian Trade Commissioner Service sectorial market studies and country-specific reports.
 Provided free of charge, the reports are prepared by Canada’s offices abroad.

-The website of the Canadian Embassy in Washington, D.C. gives contact information for Canadian trade specialists both in the U.S. capital and in Canadian consulates across the U.S. The embassy site has a list of Canadian government offices in the U.S.
+The website of the Embassy of Canada to the United States, in Washington, D.C. gives contact information for Canadian trade specialists both in the U.S. capital and in Canadian consulates across the U.S. The embassy site has a list of Canadian government offices in the U.S.

 Another resource for targeted research about potential exports is Industry Canada’s sector information page.
 It is a handy gateway to information about major Canadian business sectors, their markets, strategies and so on.